Find a therapist Search articles

 • Catastrophizing

-It’s important to identify which thoughts and beliefs are no longer serving who you are in the present moment.
-Only then can you learn to reshape these distortions into truer, more helpful ways of thinking.
+Once you identify which thoughts and beliefs no longer serve who you are in the present moment, you can learn to reshape them into truer, more helpful ways of thinking.

-• Mindfulness: Mindfulness practices can keep you from “spiraling” into negative thought patterns that get more overwhelming over time.
+• Mindfulness: Mindfulness practices can keep you from spiraling into negative thought patterns that get more overwhelming over time.
 With mindfulness, you can ground yourself in the present moment by using your five senses.
-You can then bring your awareness to your thoughts and feelings without passing judgment over them.
+You can then bring your awareness to your thoughts and feelings without judging them.

-• Exposure: People struggling with PTSD, phobias, or OCD may have triggering objects, images, or situations.
-These triggers are perfectly safe in reality but bring up feelings of stress, fear, and anxiety.
-By exposing yourself to what you fear with the help of your therapist, you can learn to disconnect your negative emotions or memories from that trigger.
+• Exposure: People struggling with PTSD, phobias, or OCD may be triggered by objects, images, or situations that are perfectly safe in reality but cause feelings of stress, fear, or anxiety.
+By exposing yourself to what you fear with your therapist’s help, you can learn to disconnect your negative emotions or memories from a trigger.

 • Self-questioning: When you have a negative or unhelpful thought, you can learn to interrupt your thought pattern by questioning it.
-CBT interventions can help you identify the cognitive distortions behind these unhelpful thought patterns, such as all-or-nothing thinking, labeling, or blaming.
+CBT can help you identify the cognitive distortions (such as labeling or blaming) behind your unhelpful thought patterns.

-• Self-compassion: Many people struggling with their mental health feel like they can offer grace, love, and forgiveness to everyone in their life except for themselves.
+• Self-compassion: Many people who struggle with their mental health feel like they can offer grace, love, and forgiveness to everyone except themselves.
 Self-compassion techniques can help you treat yourself like you would a friend.
-This helps you learn to see yourself as a person worthy of love and connection.
+This helps you learn to see yourself as worthy of love and connection.

 During your first appointment, your therapist will ask you questions so they can learn more about you and what sorts of problems you may be facing.
 Feel free to ask your therapist questions as well.
 It’s important to make sure your therapist is a good fit for your specific situation.

 Your sessions will mostly consist of you and your therapist talking about the problems you’re facing and different ways for you to identify and disrupt any distortions.
-It can be uncomfortable or even distressing to learn the negative beliefs you may hold about yourself.
-That’s why it’s important to choose a therapist you can trust.
+It can be uncomfortable or even distressing to uncover and name the negative beliefs you may hold about yourself—that’s why it’s important to choose a therapist you trust.
 You need someone who can encourage you to continue with your therapy even when it’s hard.

-Eventually, you’ll begin to make progress and experience improvement in your daily life.
-Although your distorted thoughts may never disappear entirely, you will now have the tools you need to respond to them in a healthy way.
+Eventually you’ll begin to make progress and feel improvement in your daily life.
+Although your distorted thoughts may never completely go away, you’ll now have the tools you need to respond to them in a healthy way.

 About the author